Music of New Zealand: Electronica

 Electronic music in New Zealand constitutes a relatively small but growing trend in the country's musical culture especially with the rise of acts such as Concord Dawn, Minuit and Shapeshifter in the last 15 years.

 An early example of New Zealand electronica is a track called Pulsing released in 1982 by The Body Electric.
 In 1988 Propeller Records released New Zealand's first House record, Jam This Record.
 Other New Zealand house DJs who rose to prominence include DLT.
 The Future Jazz scene (the term was first coined in Auckland in the early 1990s) developed in Auckland, most notably in the Cause Celebre nightclub and the work of Nathan Haines.
 Two popular early Nathan Haines releases were Freebass Live at Cause Celebre and Haines' Shift Left.
 A proponent of this sound and an ex-pat artist who is still active in this area is Mark de Clive-Lowe.

 Heavy metal

 New Zealand heavy metal bands include Devilskin, the extreme metal bands Ulcerate, Dawn of Azazel and 8 Foot Sativa and the alternative metal band Blindspott, currently known as Blacklistt.
 In 2016 groove metal band Alien Weaponry, several of whose songs are in the Māori language, won Smokefreerockquest and Smokefree Pacifica beats.
 Other bands include Antagonist A.D., Legacy of Disorder, Human, Black Boned Angel, Beastwars, Demoniac, Diocletian, In Dread Response, Saving Grace, Sinate, Push Push, Razorwyre, HLAH, and Knightshade.

 The 2015 New Zealand comedy horror film Deathgasm soundtrack gave rise to various metal groups.

+Shepherds Reign is a Polynesian band that play mostly heavy metal music.
+They released their album Ala Mai in 2023.
+The majority of the songs are sung in Samoan.